The Brains and Bones Project

 Dr Rosen is a biological anthropologist with an interdisciplinary interest in the relationships between our bones and our lived experiences.
 She has held Assistant Professorships at Durham University and Seton Hall University (Visiting), and is a Fellow of the Royal Anthropological Institute.
 Her work has been published by University of Toronto Press, Routledge, Cambridge University Press, and the Peace Review, among others.
 She has been nominated for the Durham University Excellence in Teaching Award (2021) and the Outstanding Contribution to Ustinov College Award (2022).
 She was named runner-up for the Women of Durham Award in 2023.

-Mentorship, community outreach, and accessibility have always been top priorities for Rosen, who has been a mentor for undergraduate and postgraduate students at Ustinov and University Colleges of Durham University.
+Mentorship, community outreach, and accessibility have always been top priorities for Rosen.
+From 2020 to 2023, she was a volunteer lecturer for the Sutton Trust and Supported Progression programs, which assist finishing Year-12s from underserved backgrounds enter university.
+She has also mentored undergraduate and postgraduate students at Ustinov and University Colleges of Durham University.
 In 2023, she received funding from the ESRC Impact and Acceleration Account to bring her research to audiences of all ages at Durham University’s Festival of Social Science.
 You can read more about this project in Teaching Anthropology (doi.org/10.22582/ta.v14i1.689).

 She started this website as a personal blog during her PhD to help friends and family stay up to date with her work.
 Now, she hopes to bring her love of bones to everyone.